-N-LDA, respectively, on FERET database, and achieves more than 4% improvement over Fisherface, Direct LDA and N-LDA on CMU PIE database.
-On AR subset, P-LDA also gets significant improvements over Fisherface and Direct LDA and gets more than 1% improvement over N-LDA.
-Note that no matter using NNC or NCMC, the results of N-LDA are the same, because N-LDA will map all training samples of the same class into the corresponding class empirical mean in the reduce space [7].
+The results are tabulated in table 6~8.
+We see that P-LDA achieves at least 6 percent and 3 percent improvements over Direct LDA and N-LDA respectively on FERET database, and achieves more than 4 percent improvement over Fisherface, Direct LDA and N-LDA on CMU PIE database.
+On AR subset, P-LDA also gets significant improvements over Fisherface and Direct LDA and gets more than 1 percent improvement over N-LDA.
+Note that no matter using NNC or NCMC, the results of N-LDA are the same, because N-LDA will map all training samples of the same class into the corresponding class empirical mean in the reduce space [3].

-In addition, a related method R-LDA with CV parameter6 is also conducted for comparison.
-On FERET, P-LDA gets more than one percent improvement when using NNC and gets about 0.6% improvement when using NCMC.
-On CMU, when p = 5, P-LDA gets 1.4% improvement over R-LDA using NNC and 0.5% improvement using NCMC; when p = 10, P-LDA and R-LDA gets almost the same performances.
+In addition, a related method R-LDA with cross-validated (CV) parameter6 is also conducted for comparison.
+On FERET, P-LDA gets more than one percent improvement when using NNC and gets about 0.6 percent improvement when using NCMC.
+On CMU, when p=5, P-LDA gets 1.4 percent improvement over R-LDA using NNC and 0.5 percent improvement using NCMC; when p=10, P-LDA and R-LDA gets almost the same performances.
 On AR subset, the performances of P-LDA and R-LDA are also similar.
-Though R-LDA gets similar performance to P-LDA in some cases, however, as reported in Table 9, R-LDA is extremely computationally expensive due to the CV process.
-In our experiments, P-LDA can finish in much less than one minute for each run, while R-LDA using CV technique takes more than one hour.
+Though R-LDA gets similar performance to P-LDA in some cases, however, as reported in table 9, R-LDA is extremely computationally expensive due to the cross-validation process.
+In our experiments, P-LDA can finish in much less than one minute for each run, while R-LDA using cross-validation technique takes more than one hour.
 More comparison between P-LDA and R-LDA could be found in Section 5.2.
 It will be analyzed later that R-LDA can be seen as a semi-perturbation LDA, which gives a novel understanding to R-LDA.
 It would also be explored that the proposed perturbation model actually can suggest an effective and efficient way for the regularized parameter estimation in R-LDA.
 Therefore, P-LDA is much more efficient and still performs better.